astev423/Huffman-Coding-Project/README.md

 # Huffman-Coding-Project
--Write tests in binary for decompression, tests with minheap vectors for deserialization/serialization.
-MAKE SURE EVERYTHING WORKS BEFORE MOVING ONTO THE NEXT THING!

 # How to run/test
 1. Download/Git clone the repository and enter the folder you just downloaded (should be called huffman-coding-project or something similar).